zuozhenggh/learning-library/oci-library/oci-hol/java-management/set-up-of-management-agent/set-up-of-management-agent.md

     Please make sure that you delete C:\Users\input.rsp or store it in secure location.
     ```

-7. The agent installation process does the following:
+8. The agent installation process does the following:

 * A new directory is created as part of the agent installation process: `C:\Oracle\mgmt_agent`.
 * The agent install base directory is the directory where the agent will be installed.
 By default, the agent is installed under `C:\Oracle directory`.
-This default directory can be changed by setting the `AGENT_INSTALL_BASEDIR` environment variable before running the `install.bat` script.
+This default directory can be changed by setting the `AGENT_INSTALL_BASEDIR` environment variable before running the `installer-wrapper.bat` script.
 * Log files from the agent installation are located under `C:\Oracle\mgmt_agent\installer-logs` directory.

 ## Task 3: Verify Management Agent Installation